 MESSAGE FROM THE INSPECTOR GENERAL

-I am pleased to present our report for the period April 1, 2016, to September 30, 2016.
-The role of the Office of the Inspector General (OIG) in identifying potential risks to the Tennessee Valley Authority's (TVA) ability to achieve its mission of providing reliable power at affordable rates, environmental stewardship, and economic development to the Tennessee Valley is imperative to the agency's success.
+I am pleased to present our report for the period October 1, 2016, to March 31, 2017.
+As mentioned in the previous semiannual report to Congress, the role of the Office of the Inspector General (OIG) in identifying potential risks to Tennessee Valley Authority's (TVA) ability to achieve its mission of providing reliable power at affordable rates, environmental stewardship, and economic development to the Tennessee Valley is imperative to the agency's success.

-In this semiannual period, our audit, evaluation, and investigative activities identified nearly $15 million in funds TVA could put to better use, questioned costs, recoveries and savings as well as opportunities for TVA to improve its programs and operations.
+In this semiannual period, our audit, evaluation, and investigative activities identified approximately $40.7 million in funds TVA could put to better use, questioned costs, recoveries and savings, and other monetary loss as well as opportunities for TVA to improve its programs and operations.
 Some of the highlights include: